Newmarket CB8 7JQ

-We have retained our own horseboxes, of course.
-This gives us flexibility on the transport front and helps to prevent cross infection from other yards.
+We have our own horseboxes, which gives us flexibility on the transport front and helps to prevent cross infection from other yards.

-We use the world famous Simon Curtis and his team of farriers, who come into the yard every morning and evening.
+We use top class farriers, who come into the yard every morning and evening and are always on call.

-It is crucial that horses' teeth are kept in good condition.
-Our dentist visits the yards twice a year on a regular basis.
-They look after the mares on both studs as well.
+Dentistry is crucial so that horses' teeth are kept in good condition.
+At the yard the teeth are attended to twice a year on a regular basis by our vets.

 Newmarket has two world famous veterinary practices, each with their own specialist hospital.
 We use Rossdale and Partners who are based in central Newmarket.
 Their hospital at Exning is second to none with state-of-the-art equipment.
-They give brilliant service to the yard and stud, and we are again very lucky to have access to such top class and highly experienced practitioners.
+It is two minutes down the road from Frankland Lodge.
+They give brilliant service to the yard and stud, and we are again very fortunate to have access to such top class and highly experienced practitioners. www.rossdales.com

 Newmarket is the premier training centre in the world.